Getting ATOM and Staking It

 You can also look at your address using a public explorer, like mintscan.io (opens new window).

-There you can see the transaction that originated from the exchange's wallet:
+If you scroll down far enough, you can see the transaction that originated from the exchange's wallet:

 # Stake your ATOM